gquere/gquere.github.io/DockerDependencyConfusion.md

 }
 ```

+The internal docker mirror might for instance be served by Artifactory as a remote repository.
+Or it could be a simple Docker [Registry](https://hub.docker.com/_/registry).

 The RedHat case
 ---------------
 The Docker package published by Red Hat is a fork that adds a modification [refused by Docker](https://github.com/moby/moby/issues/33069) that permits overloading the default registry using ```--add-registry``` or by configuring ```/etc/containers/registries.conf```.